 A major source for the history of the Wilder family is The Book of the Wilders; the first edition having been the work of Rev. Moses H. Wilder and published in 1878.

-WorldCat also shows various other printings, expanded on later: a 1966 printing, published Sacramento, California ("Vols.
+WorldCat also shows various other printings, expanded on later, such as: a 1966 printing, published Sacramento, California ("Vols.
 1-2 have continuous paging"); a 1989 facsimile reprint in two libraries; a 1967 apparently mimeographed copy (six libraries) that goes by the title A further contribution to the history of that branch of the Wilders who immigrated to Massachusetts ...; a 1999 microfiche copy by UMI, Ann Arbor MI (G7848) (not sure if original or revised edition); and some "Extracts."

 During his years of research, Edwin Wilder had collected a large amount of information about Wilder's who could not be traced to the subject lines of the primary book.
 He had planned to publish that information as a supplement but died before that project could be completed.
 Justin Wilder completed that work and published the Supplement of Unattached Branches in 1979.
 I have seen a copy of that book, which has 264 pages, including everyname indexes.
 His 1998 reprint of the original Wilder reportedly contains the information about these "Unattached Branches" as well as subsequently-found linkages of some of these branches back to the immigrant ancestor lines.